-Public facilities are an essential element of providing the infrastructure and facilities that are crucial to achieving a high quality of life and ensuring the health, general welfare, and safety of County residents.
+Public Facilities are an essential element of providing the infrastructure and facilities that are crucial to achieving a high quality of life and ensuring the health, general welfare, and safety of County residents.
 Public facilities include, but are not limited to, buildings and structures such as schools, libraries, police and fire stations, parks, both active and passive, and infrastructure such as streets, trails, and utilities.
-It is crucial that these facilities are located in a manner that focuses on efficient and exceptional level of service to the public, but are also planned, sited, and buffered to ensure compatibility with existing and planned uses.
+It is crucial that these facilities are located in a manner that focuses on efficient and exceptional level of service to the public, but are also planned, sited, and buffered to ensure compatibility to existing and planned uses.

-LAND USE POLICY 43: Plan and design all public facilities in a manner that generally conforms to the Comprehensive Plan, the Zoning Ordinance, the Design and Construction Standards Manual ("DCSM"), the Capital Improvements Plan ("CIP"), and the Strategic Plan.
+LAND USE POLICY 43: Plan and design all public facilities in a manner that generally conforms to the Comprehensive Plan, the Zoning Ordinance, the Design and Construction Standards Manual "DCSM", the Capital Improvements Plan "CIP", and the Strategic Plan and are integral to the developments inducing their needs.

-- LU43.1 Update public facilities maps to project current and future facility needs based on adopted level of service standards. - All proposed public facilities should be planned, sited, and buffered, consistent with applicable law in a manner to provide compatibility with surrounding existing and planned uses. - Public facilities are subject to a review and determination that the general location or approximate location, character, and extent is substantially in accordance with the Comprehensive Plan under Virginia Code section 15.2-2232 and Prince William County Code Sec.
-32-201.10, et seq. - LU43.4 All applicants should furnish the information and documentation specified in the "Application Package for Public Facility Review," as prepared by the Planning Office. - LU43.5 The requirement for a public facility determination, in some cases, may be satisfied during the Planning Commission's yearly review of Prince William County's proposed CIP.
-The Planning Commission may be able to make a finding for those projects for which sufficient detail has been submitted or is a feature shown on the Comprehensive Plan.
-The Planning Commission may defer its determination to a later time when more details are available. - LU43.6 All Public Facility Reviews including proposed water towers, water storage facilities, sewage treatment plants, and correctional facilities are subject to a public hearing before the Planning Commission. - Final pipe sizing for water and sewer facilities and all water storage facilities and pump station locations that exceed the range shown on the Potable Water Plan and Sanitary Sewer Plan maps that are part of the Comprehensive Plan should be subject to a public facility determination.
+LU43.1 Update public facilities maps to project current and future facility needs based on adopted level of service standards.
+LU43.2 All proposed public facilities should be planned, sited, and buffered in a manner to provide compatibility with surrounding existing and planned uses.
+LU43.3 Require that public facilities be subject to a determination for general conformity with the Comprehensive Plan under Virginia Code 15.2-2232 and Prince William County Code 32-201.12.
+LU43.4 All applicants should be required to furnish the information and documentation specified in the "Application Package for Public Facility Review," as prepared by the Planning Office.
+LU43.5 The requirement for a public facility determination, in some cases, may be satisfied during the Planning Commission's yearly review of Prince William County's proposed CIP.
+The Planning Commission shall be entitled to make a finding of conformity for those projects for which sufficient detail has been submitted to warrant such a finding or are determined to be a feature shown.
+The Planning Commission may defer determination of conformity to a later time when more details are available.
+LU43.6 All proposed water towers, water storage facilities, sewage treatment plants, and correctional facilities should be subject to a public hearing before the Planning Commission.
+LU43.7 Final pipe sizing for water and sewer facilities and all water storage facilities and pump station locations that exceed the range shown on the Potable Water Plan and Sanitary Sewer Plan maps that are part of the Comprehensive Plan should be subject to a public facility determination.

-LU43.8 There is a need to locate certain public uses or facilities, for example government offices, storage facilities, public educational facilities in various portions of the County.
+LU43.8 There is a need to locate certain public uses or facilities, for example government offices, storage facilities, public educational facilities and group homes that pursuant to the Virginia Code must, for zoning purposes, be considered to be single-family residences in various portions of the County.
 Such uses and facilities will be, to the extent possible, located in zoning districts where they would be permitted by right if privately owned and operated.
+Therefore, the public uses and facilities identified below shall be deemed as feature shown on the Comprehensive Plan and will not be subject to a formal public facility review public hearing by the Planning Commission if all of the following criteria are met: